 Finigan School of Distance Education understands students and supervisors may see Life Ready as an additional unit for Year 11.
 This is not so - Life Ready does not count towards the 12 units required in Year 11.
 The 25-hour Life Ready course is mandatory.

 The course work will be completed through regular work.
-This will be completed through the students Home School.

 MANDATORY COURSE OUTLINES

 English Standard